hpaluch-pil/omnibus-resque/README.md

 - `Debian10` (`.deb` package created)
 - `openSUSE LEAP 15.2` (`.rpm` package created)

+Also under `Debian10` Host it is now possible to build CentOS7 package using Kitchen with Docker.
+Please see Kitchen section below.

 ## Build setup

 We must install requirements for [RBEnv](https://github.com/rbenv/rbenv) with